aandriamanga/sunshine-android-app/README.md

 # sunshine-android-app
-Sunshine is an Android weather app that I realised for practice the Google Scholarship Program for Android development app.
+Sunshine is an Android weather app I made for practicing the Google Scholarship Program for an Android development app.